Kim Jong Un Reportedly Dead, North Korea’s Leader Said To Have Died Following ‘Botched’ Heart Surgery

 Kim Jong Un’s early life is often characterized as mysterious.
 His official birth date is contested, although most observers believe him to have been born in the mid-1980s.
 Kim was born to father — and then-North Korean Leader — Kim Jong Il, and mother Ko Young Hee, an opera singer.

 Following the death of his father, Kim Jong Il, in December of 2011, Kim Jong Un became the North Korean head of state.
-Per BBC, the younger Kim wasted little time in launching a series of rock and missile tests, and while many other nations perceived these launches to be problematic, North Korean officials offered a different version of events.
+Per BBC, the younger Kim wasted little time in launching a series of rocket and missile tests, and while many other nations perceived these launches to be problematic, North Korean officials offered a different version of events.

 According to Biography.com, Kim Jong Un was unafraid to remove all political opposition to his rule after having taken office, reportedly executing those who posed a threat to his power.
 Among those who were reportedly arrested and executed — or thought to have been assassinated — in connection to Kim Jong Un are his uncle, Jang Song Thaek, and his half-brother, Kim Jong Nam.
 The former man had served as a trusted confidant and advisor to Kim Jong Il, and the latter had long been critical of Kim Jong Un’s leadership of North Korea.